mikahado/the-remind-notation/_notes/The Remind Notation.md

 ## Philosophy

-TRN philosophy is that musicians play better, or at least with more heart, when they play from memory instead of reading directions.
-To use TRN, the musician should already know the nuances of a song, such as how many times to repeat certain parts, or what dynamic to use (soft, loud, etc).
-They should already know the riffs, solos, fills, and flairs.
-TRN simply serves as a reminder, to keep the player or the group on the same page, in a compact way that's easy to reference in a live or jam setting.
+TRN believes musicians play better, or at least with more heart, when they from memory. 🧠 It's a reminder, not a crutch.
+Musicians should already know the nuances of the song -- the structure, dynamics, riffs, solos, etc. TRN serves as a reminder, to keep everyone on track in a compact, live-friendly format. 🎶

 ## FAQs

 **Q: How is TRN different from other musical notation?**
 A: TRN omits time and dynamic indicators, focusing solely on chord and structure reminders.
 It encourages musicians to inject their personal interpretation into the performance, making it ideal for jam sessions.

+**Q: Can TRN be used for complex chord progressions or unconventional song structures?**
+A: While TRN's shorthand notation is versatile, it may not cover every intricate chord progression or unconventional structure.
+It's best suited for standard song formats and common chord progressions.
+For more complex compositions, explicit notation may be required.

+**Q: Are there any plans to integrate TRN with digital platforms or music software?**
+A: Currently, there are no plans for digital integration, but future developments could explore possibilities for integrating TRN with digital platforms or music software to enhance accessibility and usability for musicians.

+**Q: How does TRN address language barriers for multilingual musicians?**
+A: TRN's notation system is language-agnostic, primarily relying on symbols and shorthand notation for chords and structure.
+This makes it accessible to musicians regardless of language proficiency, as long as they understand the symbolic representation of chords and song structure.